Inca Trail Extension

-Day 3 - Inca Trail (3650m)* or Quarry Trail (3600m) Route 1 Inca Trail*: This is the most challenging day of the trek as you ascend a long steep path (approximately five hours) to reach the highest point of the trail.
+3 - Inca Trail Route 1 Inca Trail: This is the most challenging day of the trek as you ascend a long steep path (approximately 5 hours) to reach the highest point of the trail.
 Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4200 metres above sea level, providing amazing views of the valley below.
 The group will then descend to the campsite in the Pacaymayo Valley at 3650 metres.
 Route 2 Quarry Trail: This is the most challenging and rewarding day of the hike.
-A three-hour walk takes us to the top of the first pass of Puccaqasa (approximately 4370 metres high).
-After enjoying picturesque views of the valley, it’s a short walk before stopping for lunch.
+A 3 hour walk takes us to the top of the first pass of Puccaqasa (approximately 4370 metres high).
+After enjoying picturesque views of the valley, it's a short walk before stopping for lunch.
 Afterwards, make the two-hour hike to Kuychicassa, the highest pass of the trek at 4450 metres.
-From here, descend to the sacred site the Incas called Intipunku (Sun Gate), with views of the Nevado Veronica mountain.
-Head to the campsite, only a stone’s throw away and at 3600 metr
+From here, descend to the sacred site the Incas called Intipunku.
+This is a sun gate, where the sun will stream through at particular times of the year and there are views of the Nevado Veronica mountain year-round.
+The Incas built several sun gates, the most notable overlooking Machu Picchu.
+Head to the campsite, only a stone's throw away and at 3600 metres.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.